Wumpf/indoor-climate-sensor/README.md

 (see [datasheet](https://sensirion.com/media/documents/C4B87CE6/61652F80/Sensirion_CO2_Sensors_SCD4x_Datasheet.pdf))

 Periodic measurement time is 5 seconds.
-There is also a power saving mode in which measurements are taken only every 30 seconds, but as of writing ESPHome doesn't expose this.
+There is also a power saving mode in which measurements are taken only every 30 seconds.

 Note on calibration
 --------------